Gain experience off campus

 Mitchell Hamline offers students a variety of externships that provide valuable hands-on learning experiences.
 Externships have an hour commitment based on credit enrollment and require prerequisite courses.
 Each student registered for an externship has a faculty supervisor and field placement supervisor.

 Each course offers a classroom portion focused on analytical topics.
 These externships have regularly scheduled classes and are under the direction of the assigned professor.

-Independent Externships and Independent Judicial Externships are for-credit courses, in which the student takes responsibility for much of his or her own learning by working in field-placement sites under the guidance of a field supervisor and faculty supervisor.
+Independent Externships—including Independent Judicial Externships—are for-credit courses, in which the student takes responsibility for much of his or her own learning by working in field-placement sites under the guidance of a field supervisor and faculty supervisor.

-Credits from classroom-based externships, e.g., Bankruptcy Externship Course, Federal Judicial Externship Course, do not count against the independent externship credits.
+Credits from externship courses, e.g., District Court Externship course, Government Agency Externship course, do not count against the independent externship credits.

 Among the partners our students have worked with